manidlou/nodejs-bracks-parser/README.md

 If you run it with `-o`, here is how you can use it:

 Please create a directory and name it `bracks`.
 Then, put all `html` or `ejs` files that are written in a `bracks` syntax in this direcory.
-Files can be located in sub-direcories in this `bracks` directory.
+Files can be located in sub-direcories.
 It doesn't matter.
 The parser will find them, convert them all to html or ejs, and pipe the result documents to the provided destination.
-The parser presumes everything under `bracks` directory are in a `bracks` style.
-As a result, they all being converted to html and/or ejs and basically being copied to the provided target directory.
-Notice `bracks` understands both `.html` and `.ejs`.
+The parser presumes everything under `bracks` directory is written in a `bracks` style.
+As a result, they all being converted to html and/or ejs and being piped to the provided target directory.

 If you run it with `-w`, here is how you can use it: